-When a multi-part button is lit, that part is active.
-Each part can have 2 different effects and if the part is left as a single patch, it will have its own sequence "track" for each pattern in the sequencer.
-Unison and the arpeggiator are global - that is, they affect all four parts at the same time.
+When a multi-part button is lit, that part is active (and audible in the program).
+Each part can have 2 different effects and each part can have its own sequence "track" for each pattern in the sequencer.
 This allows for. some very interesting and powerful combinations of sounds.